AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/advertising/pinterest-ads.md

 >
 >The [!DNL Pinterest Ads] source is in beta.
 Read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

-This tutorial provides steps for creating a [!DNL Pinterest Ads] source connector using the Platform user interface.
+This tutorial provides steps for creating a [!DNL Pinterest Ads] source connector using the Adobe Experience Platform user interface.

 ## Getting started {#getting-started}

 This tutorial requires a working understanding of the following components of Experience Platform:

-* [[!DNL Experience Data Model (XDM)] System](../../../../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
+* [[!DNL Experience Data Model (XDM)] System](../../../../../xdm/home.md): The standardized framework by which Experience Platforrm organizes customer experience data.
   * [Basics of schema composition](../../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
   * [Schema Editor tutorial](../../../../../xdm/tutorials/create-schema-ui.md): Learn how to create custom schemas using the Schema Editor UI.
 * [[!DNL Real-Time Customer Profile]](../../../../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.